 A dense fog surrounds the Linde oxygen tank at the HEROSE site in Bad Oldesloe. Özcan Demir, a driver for Linde Healthcare, is just filling the medical oxygen tank of his Opel Vivaro – in protective clothing.
 That is essential, because the slightest contact with the liquid oxygen at minus 183°C can be dangerous.
 And the fog? Özcan Demir:

 “Nothing to worry about.
 That’s medical oxygen escaping in gas form from the overflow valves of my tank.
 That always happens in winter during filling and has something to do with temperature differences.”

 Özcan Demir is one of 30 drivers in the north of Germany who supply private patients or nursing homes with medical oxygen from Linde Healthcare every day.
 One of the seven delivery points in the region at which the drivers refill their tanks every morning was set up at HEROSE.
 But HEROSE provides more than just a refill: Numerous valves from the company are installed in both the “mother tank” and in the vehicles.
-In addition to non-return, globe and control valves, these include gate valves, strainer and safety valves.
+In addition to check, globe and control valves, these include gate valves, strainer and safety valves.

 8.35 h: Öczan Demir leaves the HEROSE site

 Destination today are 16 patients in the north of Hamburg.
 “I do five different tours a week,” says Demir, “and easily drive 4000 kilometres a month.”
 He knows most of his customers personally.
 They are generally people suffering from lung ailments who constantly need additional medical oxygen.
 “Closer ties develop over the course of time,” says Demir.
 “Now and again we have a cup of coffee together – and it’s always very sad when suddenly one of the customers dies.”